Should you visit Cocoa Beach or Daytona Beach?

 Cocoa Beach, Florida has long been a favorite vacation spot for travelers looking for sun, sand, and waves.
 The location was also made famous as the setting for the 1960's television show, "I Dream of Jeannie".
 The town of just over 11,000 is located in Brevard County along the Atlantic coast.
 Many people visit the area because of its excellent surfing.
 There are many surfing festivals and competitions held here yearly and the famous Ron Jon's surf shop receives about 2 million visitors a year.
 The city is also home to the East Coast Surfing Hall of Fame.

-Daytona Beach, Florida is a small city located on the Atlantic Ocean side of the Floridia coast.
-It is a wildly popular tourist destination for people all over the world due to the beaches and NASCAR races.
-Tourists come to enjoy the sunny weather, the beautiful beaches, and many other things the city has to offer.
-The beaches in Daytona are famous for their hard-packed sand, which makes them excellent for vehicles for drive on.
-For this reason, Daytona has a history of automobile racing, and is home to dozens of races that take place throughout the year - the most famous of which is the Daytona 500.
+Daytona Beach, Florida, located on the Atlantic coast, is a wildly popular tourist destination for people from all over the world due to great beaches, spring break fun, and NASCAR races.
+Tourists come to enjoy the warm Florida weather, the beautiful beaches, the activities, the boardwalk, the nightlife, and many other things the city has to offer.
+The beaches around Daytona are famous for their hard-packed sand, which makes them easy for cars to drive on.
+For this reason, Daytona has a history of automobile racing, and is home to dozens of races that take place throughout the year, the most famous of which is the Daytona 500.
 Naturally, Daytona is also home to NASCAR headquarters.
+But it's so much more than just a race destination, as it's also a fun and family-friendly destination that attractions a wide range of visitors.

 Which city is cheaper, Daytona Beach or Cocoa Beach?